TooBiased/growt/README.md

 combining the thread pool of `paGrow` with the synchronized growing approach of `usGrow`.

 All growing variants can also be built using the `TSXCircular` table instead of `Circular`.
-For a more in-depth description of our growing variants, check out our paper (GROWTarXiv).
+For a more in-depth description of our growing variants, check out our paper (https://arxiv.org/abs/1601.04017).

 ##### Our tests and Benchmarks
 All generated tests (`make` recipes) have the same name structure.